jackcbaker/jackcbaker.github.io/content/posts/constrained-inventory.md

 ## Intuition

 The intuition for this heuristic is that the uncertainty in demand has two effects: the uncertainty for that period; the uncertainty of how much inventory will be available in later periods.
 This heuristic captures how demand affects the uncertainty in each period, but ignores knock-on uncertainty effects on the inventory levels -- replacing it with a deterministic expected value.
 This should work because we are mainly interested in the first period, so not capturing the inventory uncertainty would hopefully not have a massive effect.

+## Acknowledgments

+Thanks to Jake Clarkson for reviewing this algorithm and providing helpful comments.